-Prerequisites: Admission to the Nursing Program or Department Approval.
+Prerequisites: Admission to the Nursing Program or Department approval.

 This course periodically offers specialized or advanced discipline-specific content related to diverse areas of Nursing, not offered in the normal curriculum, to interested and qualified students within the program.
+This is a repeatable course and may be taken more than once for credit.